 Alignment & Grouping

-In the dashboard that we have been working to create with this book, we ended up with thirteen individual charts, monitoring eight different metrics.
-Some metrics were monitored twice so the current status, as well as a trend analysis over time, could be analyzed.
-When we started to create the dashboard we ended up with thirteen charts in three zones.
-By grouping charts and metrics that are closely associated with each other it gives us a larger picture.
+In the dashboard that we have been working through in this book, we’ve ended up with thirteen individual charts, monitoring eight different metrics.
+Some metrics were monitored twice to show the current status, as well as a trend analysis over time.

 Alignment Quick Tips

-- If a specific metric is displayed in two ways, these should be right next to each other.
-For example here we can see both the current Count of Users, and we can see how they have been trending in the graph next to it this year.
+- If a specific metric is displayed in two ways, they should be placed right next to each other.
+For example, here we can see both the current Count of Users and how they have been trending in the past year side-by-side.

 - Put items next to each other with no separation to use the same title for both visualizations.
 Here you can see that there does not appear to be any separation between these two visualizations.
 This groups the data and makes it clear they are describing the same thing.